zainabaltalaq/SortingBall/README.md

 - [ ] Create tubes.
 - [ ] Create balls and put colors for them
+- [ ] Set a timer for each level that does not exceed 30 seconds
 - [ ] Move the balls using the click and place them in the tube
 - [ ] One tube is completed when the player finishes sorting the color in the tube correctly and completely
 - [ ] When all the tube and balls are finished, we must move to the next level